-The compound used by athletes that comes from the cannabis plant is cannabidiol - and its nickname has certainly become a buzzword - CBD.
-CBD is one of many cannabinoids (chemical compounds) in the cannabis plant and it’s responsible for significant clinical research going into the cannabis plant.
-So far, we have a pretty hefty list of positive reviews of the effects of CBD with anecdotal references and a wealth of new research (still in progress) to suggest that cannabis really packs a punch when it comes to muscle and general sports recovery.
+Hemp contains many chemical compounds responsible for significant clinical research going into the plant.
+So far, we have a pretty hefty list of positive reviews of the effects of these compounds with anecdotal references and a wealth of new research (still in progress) to suggest that hemp extract really packs a punch when it comes to muscle and general sports recovery.

-One of the top uses for cannabis extract (CBD extract) by athletes is for muscle recovery to prevent stiffness.
-What are the benefits of CBD oil in muscle recovery?
-Before we give CBD its moment, let’s look at how stiffness and muscle activity works.
+One of the top uses for this extract by athletes is for muscle recovery to prevent stiffness.
+What are the benefits of the oil in muscle recovery?
+Before we give hemp its moment, let’s look at how stiffness and muscle activity works.

 Whether you’re absolutely broken after a workout (and in pain for days) or simply feeling like you’ve worked, there are always after-effects.
 That’s because the physical strain on the muscle actually causes microscopic damage to the muscle fibres.
 This damage triggers your body to rebuild - and it rebuilds stronger in order to be more resilient against these “injuries” and that’s how you get stronger, faster, and more skilled.
 However, during this process, there’s a degree of inflammation.

 That inflammation can cause pain and slow down the healing process.
-Enter CBD - one of the most potent all-natural anti-inflammatory compounds.
+Enter hemp - one of the most potent all-natural anti-inflammatory compounds.
 What does science say about this, is there proof?
 Yes.

 According to this review of 132 studies (published in Frontiers in Neurology): “It is anti-inflammatory, antioxidative, antiemetic, antipsychotic, and neuroprotective”.
 Aiding the prevention of stiffness and speeding up muscle recovery is not the primary reason so many athletes, past and present, are turning to the cannabis plant for support.